You will pay in-state/in province tuition/fees directly to your host campus.

 Costs For Plan A Tuition & Fees: $3,719

 PLAN A, PLAN B

 Policies & Procedures

 Campus Detail Info

 Member Campus Links

 How to Apply

 Applications are submitted through your home campus coordinator.

 Find Your NSE Office

-Campus Location - UTPA is located in Edinburg, Texas, approximately 10 miles north of the US/Mexico border and 75 miles northwest of South Padre Island.
+Campus Location - UTRGV campuses are located in Edinburg, Harlingen, and Brownsville, approximately 15 miles north of the US/Mexico border and 70 miles west of South Padre Island.